canyener/social-me-die-client/README.md

 ![GitHub](https://img.shields.io/github/license/canyener/social-me-die)

 # social-me-die-client
-You can find API repository here: https://github.com/canyener/social-me-die
+- You can find API repository [here](https://github.com/canyener/social-me-die).

+- `playground/` folder is committed for learning purposes but excluded from quality gate and coverage results

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).